Exawind/nalu-wind/docs/source/verification/verification.rst

 Actuator line simulations coupled to OpenFAST
 ---------------------------------------------

-We test the implementation of the actuator line algorithm in Nalu coupled to `OpenFAST <github.com/OpenFAST/OpenFAST>`_ by performing a simulation of a flow past an elliptic wing at a constant angle of attack.
+We test the implementation of the actuator line algorithm in Nalu-Wind coupled to `OpenFAST <github.com/OpenFAST/OpenFAST>`_ by performing a simulation of a flow past an elliptic wing at a constant angle of attack.
 We compare the solution from the coupled simulation to that using lifting line theory